-Data provided by Market Participants via Online IESO, as part of the Market Registration process: the Maximum Active Power Capability (the maximum active power capability under any conditions without station service being supplied by the unit.
-This value will be used to calculate the energy resource's maximum offer capability), is retrieved from the IESO's Customer Data Management System for all facilities that have completed Market Registration. • For some resources, there may be additional restrictions on their maximum capability, as determined during commissioning.
+- Data provided by Market Participants via Online IESO, as part of the Market Registration process: the Maximum Active Power Capability (the maximum active power capability under any conditions without station service being supplied by the unit.
+This value will be used to calculate the energy resource's maximum offer capability), is retrieved from the IESO's Customer Data Management System for all facilities that have completed Market Registration. - For some resources, there may be additional restrictions on their maximum capability, as determined during commissioning.
 In these cases, the IESO may further reduce their Installed Capacity using information provided in their Commissioning report.

-To estimate future Installed Resources on a weekly basis (as shown in Table A1 of the IESO Reliability Outlook), expected changes shown in Table 4-1 as Firm Capacity are added or subtracted from the existing supply in the 18 month horizon or Table 7-7 in the 42 month horizon.
+To estimate future Installed Resources on a weekly basis (as shown in Tables A1 and A2 of the IESO Reliability Outlook Data Tables), expected changes shown in Table 4-1 as Firm Capacity are added or subtracted from the existing supply.